 2600.9 Form HCFA-25D.1, Medicaid Program Budget Report - Medical Assistance Payments - Current Year. --To meet needs expressed by the Office of Management and Budget, Executive Office of the President (EOMB), for comparable breakdown of budget and expenditure information so that HCFA may be able to make more accurate budget forecasts, forms have been designed to capture quarterly reporting of Medical assistance payments for the current and the budget fiscal years.

 Complete this form in its entirety for each quarterly submission.
 Round all dollar amounts to the nearest thousand.
-Update the current fiscal year as it progresses to reflect new or revised quarterly budget estimates. -----§-
+Update the current fiscal year as it progresses to reflect new or revised quarterly budget estimates.
+Information for certain quarters have been carried over from previous HCFA-64 Expenditure Report(s).

+NOTE: Some columns may be completed when you initially call up this form.
+The data shown reflects those expenditures reported by you on the last HCFA-64 submission.
+DO NOT alter this data without first consulting your RO representative.

+A. Line Headings - Lines 1 to 28. --Medical services, lines 1 to 25, are defined in §2601.A.
+Make entries for each service for which estimates are to be reported on Form HCFA-25D.
+Line 26 reflects the sum of lines 1 to 25.
+Lines 27 and 27A are the total of all estimated collections and prior period adjustments (respectively) for the quarter.
+Line 28 reflects the net total of line 26 plus (or minus) the sum of lines 27 and 27A.

 B. Column Headings - Columns A, C, E and G. --Enter the estimated Medical assistance payments computable for Federal funding for each quarter of the current fiscal year.